Orono Weekly Times: History

 In April 1995 the paper was purchased by Troy Young.
 Young had made the pages of the newspaper during the early 1980s, as a hockey player and pictured with the Orono Scouts.
-Young was with Times until January 1997, when it was acquired by Herman and Margaret Zwart, who had had a previous printing relationship with Roy Clarence.
+Young was with Times until January 1997, when it was acquired by Herman and Margaret Zwart, who had a previous printing relationship with Roy Clarence.
 In August 2018 the Times was sold to Orono Publications Inc., Julie Cashin-Oster Editor/Publisher.
 Cashin-Oster grew up in Orono, graduated from Clarke High School in the early 80s and worked at the Times early in her career.
 Cashin-Oster brings with her almost two decades of print and broadcast journalism experience with her as she carries on the tradition.
 The paper publishes today from 5310 Main Street in Orono.